tomlof/pylearn-epac/README.md

 Details
 -------

-Nodes are of three types Mapper, Splitter or Slicer.
+Nodes are of three types Mapper, Splitter and Slicer.

 Splitters: process downstream data-flow.
 They are non leaf node  (degree >= 1) with several children.